2025 applications are open!

 Our burgee we fly in honor of our fallen heroes and to pay tribute to our Gold Star Families.
 The Gold Star represents service members who gave their last full measure of service for our country and for the liberties and freedoms we so richly enjoy.

 Campers are introduced to the amazing world of sailing.
-Campers stay on shore, receive instruction on the water, and enjoy land based adventures every day.
+Campers stay on shore, receive instruction on the water, and enjoy land-based adventures every day.
 Campers participate in a variety of unique activities where they are pushed out of their comfort zone.
 Many campers have told us that what makes Gold Star Sailing unique, is that we let them be kids and have fun.
 We are not a grief camp.
 The campers are encouraged to try new challenges to instill self-confidence and build resiliency in order to prepare them for college and life.

-Colonel (Retired) Patrick Powers served over 25 years in U.S. Army Special Operations as a Green Beret.
+Colonel (Retired) Patrick Powers served over 25 years in U.S. Army Special Operations as a "Green Beret."
 He served tours in Korea, Bosnia, Germany, Iraq, and Afghanistan.
 He was introduced to sailing as a child and was hooked.
-He began racing in 2001.
-In 2012 he designed Gold Star Sailing to be a special program uniquely designed for Gold Star teenagers with a focus on leadership, teamwork, and adventure.
-He discovered that great healing happened through this Gold Star Sailing camps.
-Patrick is a career “Green Beret,” Master SCUBA Diver, close quarters combat expert, and the recipient of four Bronze Star Medals.
-Additionally, he is the father of two sailing children.
+He has been racing sail boats since 2001.
+In 2014 he designed Gold Star Sailing to be a special program uniquely designed for Gold Star teenagers with a focus on leadership, teamwork, and adventure.
+He discovered that great healing happens during Gold Star Sailing camps.
+Patrick and his wife Andrea live in Annapolis, Maryland.
+They have of two children who are also avid sailors.

 Patricia A. O'Donnell is a life-long competitive sailor, starting as a child in Larchmont, NY.
 She has raced dinghies, one-design keelboats and racer/cruisers in team, "around the buoy" and long-distance races nationally and internationally.
 While she still competes when she can, she's now more active in regatta management, including race committee, primarily in her home waters around Newport.
 She is a World Sailing International Judge.
 She was a US SAILING certified National Umpire for many years.